The Gospel - your invitation to the Kingdom of God

 The good news of your salvation

-The resurrection, the climax to which the Synoptics and John led their readers (John 20,31), sets the inner power of the gospel free for the Christian's daily life.
-The resurrection of Christ confirms the gospel.
+The resurrection, the climax towards which the Synoptic Gospels and John led their readers.
+(Joh 20,31)It releases the inner power of the Gospel for the daily life of the Christian.
+The resurrection of Christ confirms the Gospel.

-Therefore, Paul teaches, those events in distant Judea give hope to all men: “I am not ashamed of the gospel; for it is the power of God that saves everyone who believes in it, the Jews first and also the Greeks.
-For in it is revealed the righteousness of God, which is from faith to faith.
-(Romans 1,16-17).
+Therefore, Paul teaches, those events in distant Judea give hope to all people: “I am not ashamed of the gospel, because it is the power of God that brings salvation to everyone who believes: first to the Jew, then to the Greek.
+For in it the righteousness of God is revealed—a righteousness that is by faith from first to last.”
+(Röm 1,16-17).

 A call to live the future here and now

-The apostle John adds another dimension to the gospel.
-It depicts Jesus as the "disciple whom he loved" (John 19,26), remembered him, a man with a shepherd's heart, a church leader with a deep love for people with their worries and fears.
+The Apostle John enriches the Gospel with another dimension.
+He portrays Jesus as the “disciple whom he loved” (Joh 19,26), reminded of him, a man with the heart of a shepherd, a church leader with a deep love for people with their worries and fears.

-“Jesus did many other signs before his disciples that are not written in this book.
-But these are written so that you may believe that Jesus is the Christ, the Son of God, and that by believing you may have life in his name” (John 20,30:31).
+“Jesus performed many other signs in the presence of his disciples, which are not recorded in this book.
+But these are written so that you may believe that Jesus is the Christ, the Son of God, and that by believing you may have life in his name.”
+(Joh 20,30-31).

 The essence of John's presentation of the gospel is the remarkable statement: "that by faith you may have life".
 John beautifully conveys another aspect of the gospel: Jesus Christ in moments of greatest personal closeness.
 John gives a vivid account of the personal, ministering presence of the Messiah.

-The Gospel of John reminds us how much the gospel revolves around Jesus Christ, his example and the eternal life we receive through him (John 10,10).
+The Gospel of John reminds us how much the Gospel revolves around Jesus Christ, his example, and the eternal life we receive through him.
+(Joh 10,10).

 It reminds us that it is not enough to preach the gospel.
-We have to live it too.
-The apostle Johan nes encourages us: others could be won over by our example to share with us the good news of the kingdom of God.
-This happened to the Samaritan woman who met Jesus Christ at the well (John 4,27-30), and Mary of Magdala (John 20,10: 18).
+We must also live it.
+The Apostle John encourages us: others could be won over by our example to share the good news of the Kingdom of God with us.
+This is what happened to the Samaritan woman who met Jesus Christ at the well.
+(Joh 4,27-30), and Mary Magdalene (Joh 20,10-18).

 The one who wept at the tomb of Lazarus, the humble servant who washed his disciples' feet, lives today.
 He gives us his presence through the indwelling of the Holy Spirit:

-“Whoever loves me will keep my word; and my father will love him, and we will come to him and make our home with him...
-Do not be troubled or afraid" (John 14,23 and 27).
+“Whoever loves me will keep my word, and my Father will love him, and we will come to him and make our home with him… Do not let your hearts be troubled and do not be afraid” (Joh 14,23 and 27).

-Jesus is actively leading His people today through the Holy Spirit.
-His invitation is as personal and encouraging as ever: "Come and see!"
-(John 1,39).
+Jesus actively leads his people today through the Holy Spirit.
+His invitation is as personal and encouraging as ever: “Come and see!”
+(Joh 1,39).

 by Neil Earle